 Equality, Diversity and Inclusion

 The council is committed to valuing diversity and promoting equality of opportunity in all its activities.
-Find out about the how we comply with the Equality Duty as defined by the Equality Act 2010.
+Find out about how we comply with the Equality Duty as defined by the Equality Act 2010.

 Knowsley Council is committed to working together, with staff, partners, and the community, to ensure that our workforce and service providers deliver accessible, safe, and inclusive service and to reduce disadvantages.